U.S. grants temporary deportation relief to immigrants from Cameroon

 The decision will apply to Cameroonians residing in the United States by April 14 and last a period of 18 months, DHS said.
-The status could aid about 39,000 Cameroonians, according to an estimate by the Catholic Legal Immigration Network (CLINIC).
+An estimated 12,000 Cameroonians will be eligible for the status, according to the department.

 Homeland Security Secretary Alejandro Mayorkas cited the conflict and a rise in attacks in Cameroon by the Islamist group Boko Haram in a statement announcing the move.